Last updated on June 14th, 2021

 - Viral DNA replicates under host control

 - On induction: The viral DNA separates from the host DNA by a process that is reverse of integration.

-- During normal event: Lambda DNA is excised as a unit
+- During the normal event: Lambda DNA is excised as a unit

-- During rare event. lambda phage excise incorrectly; some of the adjacent bacterial genes are also excised along with phage DNA where as some phage DNA is left behind.
-These phage are called defective lambda phage.
+- During the rare event. lambda phage excise incorrectly; some of the adjacent bacterial genes are also excised along with phage DNA whereas some phage DNA is left behind.
+These phages are called defective lambda phages.

-- When the lysate containing both defective lambda phage are mixed with sensitive bacterial population, there are two possibilities
+- When the lysate containing defective lambda phage are mixed with a sensitive bacterial population, there are two possibilities

 - The bacterial DNA may be integrated into the host chromosome during lysogenization, and

 - The DNA may be replicated in the recipients as part of a lytic infection

 Transduction has been found to occur in a variety of bacterial populations including: